Megham-Garg/RearrangeOceanaData/README.md

-# Correcting the order of data in excel file using pandas<br/>Adding it to the MongoDB database using pymongo module
+# Correcting the order of data in excel file using pandas.<br/>Adding it to the MongoDB database using pymongo module.

 This is a POC(proof of concept) repository
 <br/>input: